lloricode/lumen-boilerplate/readme.md

 ```

 **Notes:**
-- If you running this via [Homestead's](https://laravel.com/docs/5.7/homestead) ssh, you can this command: `phpunit` (in your project directory).
+- If you run this via [Homestead's](https://laravel.com/docs/5.7/homestead) ssh, you can this command: `phpunit` (in your project directory).
-- Run `composer coverage` to see code coverage via `html`.
-- Run `composer coverage-txt` to see code coverage via `terminal`.
+- After running testing, you can check generated code coverage from `build` folder.

 ## Built With